palantir/sls-packaging/readme.md

 ## Recommended Product Dependencies Plugin

-This plugin allows API jars to delcare the recommended product dependencies an SLS service distribution should take.
+This plugin allows API jars to declare the recommended product dependencies an SLS service distribution should take.

 An example application of this plugin might look as follows: